PaulMatencio/Neighbourhood-map-5.1-Project/README.md

   There are 3  buttons  on the right of  the Filter bar/search box

-  * LOCATIONS LIST: The first button ( Plus Sign ⊕) is to display the list of Locations, and to select, deselect or remove a Location.
+  * [UPDATE LOCATIONS LIST]: The first button ( Plus Sign ⊕) is to display the list of Locations, and to select, deselect or remove a Location.
 Adding a location is done with the Search-Box.
 The updated list of locations is saved on Local storage when a location is removed.
 Select or deselect operations are not saved to local storage for the moment.
 When the ko.toJS() issues is solved, it will be implemented
+  ** double clik on the map will create a new location ** ** double click on an existing location will remove this location **

-  * CATEGORIES LIST: The second button ( 3 bares  ☰) can be used to select/deselect multiple categories ( place types).
+  * [SEARCH FOR PLACE TYPES]: The second button ( 3 bares  ☰) can be used to select/deselect multiple categories ( place types).
 Every time, place types are updated (select or inselect), a new nearby search is performed for every selected location.

-  * REFRESH BUTTON: The third button can be used to reset the category options and fire nearbysearch for all the currently selected locations in the locations list.
+  * [RESET PLACE TYPES]: The third button can be used to reset the category options and fire nearbysearch for all the currently selected locations in the locations list.
 It is the same button on top of the ToolBox.

-* LOCATIONS LIST o add/select/select/remoce and  navigate between locations on the map.
+* [UPDATE LOCATIONS LIST] BUTTON to add/select/select/remove and  navigate between locations on the map.

   There are 6 hard coded locations in Paris, 4 of them are selected by default.
 Location entries can be selected/deselected or removed at any time.
 As stated above, you can add new locations using the SearchBox input-text ( multiple keywords)